-Audio, while typically received in conjunction with camera video, is treated as a separate entity in Ocularis.
+Note: With Ocularis 4.x and prior, audio is treated as a separate entity in Ocularis.
 You can listen to the audio from one camera, while viewing video from another camera or cameras.
 Only one audio stream may play at a time.